 Is the money I earned from Patreon “taxable income”?

-In many jurisdictions, the money you receive from your patrons is considered taxable income.
+In many jurisdictions, the money you receive from your members and customers is considered taxable income.

-There are many types of taxpayers, from corporations to individuals, and how each is taxed is unfortunately beyond the scope of this document.
-That said, the IRS considers gross income to mean “all income from whatever source derived”, which can include pledges of support made to you from your Patrons.
+There are many types of taxpayers, from corporations to individuals, and how each is taxed is, unfortunately, beyond the scope of this document.
+That said, the IRS considers gross income to mean “all income from whatever source derived,” which can include payments of support made to you from your members or purchases from customers if you are selling digital products through Commerce.
 From there, things get interesting.
-Most, if not all creators will have expenses that offset some or all of that income.
+Most, if not all, creators will have expenses that offset some or all of that income.
 Further, if you are a legally recognized not-for-profit (for example, a USA 501(C)(3) charity), then you might not owe tax on your Patreon income.
 A local tax advisor would know for sure, so we encourage you to reach out to one for additional information.

 Learn more about being a non-profit creator here: Can non-profits use Patreon?